HazyResearch/deepdive/doc/quickstart.md

 (7 rows)
 ```

-For supervised machine learning, the app continues to [extract *features*](example-spouse.md#1-4-extracting-features-for-each-candidate) from the context of those candidates and [create a training set](example-spouse.md#3-learning-amp-inference-model-specification) programmatically by finding promising positive and negative examples using [*distant supervision*](distant_supervision.md).
+For supervised machine learning, the app continues with [extracting *features*](example-spouse.md#1-4-extracting-features-for-each-candidate) from the context of those candidates and [creating a training set](example-spouse.md#3-learning-amp-inference-model-specification) programmatically by finding promising positive and negative examples using [*distant supervision*](distant_supervision.md).

 ### 3. Run the model

-Using the processed data, the app constructs a [statistical inference model](inference.md) to predict whether a mention is a correct mention of spouses or not, estimates the parameters (i.e., learns the weights), and computes their *marginal probabilities*.
+Using the processed data, the app constructs a [statistical inference model](inference.md) to predict whether a mention is a correct mention of spouses or not, estimates the parameters (i.e., learns the weights) of the model, and computes their *marginal probabilities*.

 ```bash
 deepdive do probabilities
 ```

 As a result, DeepDive gives the expectation (probability) of every variable being true.
-Here're the probabilities computed for the pairs of names from the example article we saw earlier:
+Here are the probabilities computed for the pairs of names from the example article we saw earlier:

 ```bash
 deepdive sql "